damoodamoo/azure-func-go-java/README.md

-# Azure Functions with Go
+# Azure Functions with Go / Java Spring
 This repo contains some sample code experimenting with the new http worker coming in Azure Functions.
 More details and samples for this feature can be found at [Pragna Gopa's](https://github.com/pragnagopa/) repo [here](https://github.com/pragnagopa/functions-http-worker/).

 ## Structure